kabeep/lunar-birthday-cli/README.md

 ## 📖 Introduction

-A Node.js Library to list the lunar birthday in terminal.
+A Node.js Library to list the lunar birthday in the terminal.

 ## ⚙️ Installation